The Nature Conservancy allows public visitation at some of its privately-owned preserves

 Many old Virginia homes are owned by non-profit foundations that get favorable tax benefits under Federal and state law, but do not receive government funds for operations.
 Other places may be listed on the National Register of Historic Places but are, in many cases, still private properties with restricted or no public access.
 Do not assume you can visit a house listed on the National Register of Historic Places, if it's not owned by a Federal, state, or local government.
 The Federal listing honors the significance of a place, and limits the ability of the Federal government in particular to destroy a listed site for a new highway, but private property rights must still be respected.

-Even the Native American reservations are defined by property boundaries.
+The exterior boundaries of Native American reservations are defined by property lines documented in county records.
 Two Native American reservations in Virginia, for the Pamunkey and Mattaponi tribes in King William County, have legal title to their land based on treaties signed by the colonial government in the 17th Century.
-The Monacan Tribe acquired legal title to their Bear Mountain property at the end of the 20th Century, so there is a standard deed in the courthouse of Amherst County for ownership of that reservation.
+The Monacan Tribe acquired legal title to their Bear Mountain property at the end of the 20th Century, so there is a standard deed in the courthouse of Amherst County for ownership of that property.

 Mount Vernon, home of President Washington, is owned by a private organization (the Mount Vernon Ladies' Association) and not by a government agency